LillyTretheway/LillyTretheway.github.io/README.md

 - B.S.
 Applied Mathematics for the Life and Social Sciences

 ## Honors
-- Outstanding Undergraduate Award, School of Complex Adaptive Systems: Spring 2025, One undergraduate student chosen per graduating class
+- Outstanding Undergraduate Award, School of Complex Adaptive Systems: Spring 2025
-- Moeur Award: Spring 2025, Graduates with a 4.0 GPA
+- Moeur Award: Spring 2025
 - Phi Beta Kappa Honors Society: Spring 2024 - Present
 - Dean's List: Fall 2021, 2022, 2023, 2024, Spring 2025

 ## Work Experience
 **Data Analyst at ASU School of Earth and Space Exploration (_Jan 2024 - May 2025)**
 - [Project Homepage](https://lucy.swri.edu)
-- Works on NASA Lucy project which explores the Jupiter Trojan asteroids
+- Worked on NASA Lucy project which explores the Jupiter Trojan asteroids
-- Develops python programs utilizing libraries such as Astropy, Numpy, and Pandas to analyze satellite data over time using aperture photometry
+- Developed python programs utilizing libraries such as Astropy, Numpy, and Pandas to analyze satellite data over time using aperture photometry
-- Creates code to compare images to bad pixel maps to ensure that other programs are correctly filtering through bad pixels
+- Created code to compare images to bad pixel maps to ensure that other programs are correctly filtering through bad pixels
-- Cleans and analyzes large sets of data using Bash shell and PostgreSQL
+- Cleand and analyzes large sets of data using Bash shell and PostgreSQL
-- Conducts tests on datasets to indentify and resolve issues in data storage
+- Conducted tests on datasets to indentify and resolve issues in data storage

 **Student Researcher at Arizona State University (_Jan 2024 - May 2025)**
 - [Project Homepage](https://sites.google.com/asu.edu/actionablesci/about?authuser=0)
-- Collaborates with researchers in the Actionable Science in Biodiversity Conservation project
+-  Investigated relationships between 81 conservation practitioners and stakeholders using thematic analysis, uncovering key insights that inform conservation strategies
-- Investigates relationships between conservation practitioners and stakeholders using thematic analysis, uncovering key insights that inform conservation strategies
+- Collaborated with researchers to examine data and validate findings
-- Tests relationship analysis using regression analysis and co-occurances in R
+- Analyzed practitioner–stakeholder dynamics using co-occurrence methods in R, identifying actionable strategies for strengthening partnerships

 **Grader at Arizona State University (_Aug 2023 - Dec 2023_)**
 - Clarified feedback to students to help improve grades and work quality